 The information contained in this report references market data from MLS boards across Canada.
 Sotheby’s International Realty Canada cautions that MLS market data can be useful in establishing trends over time, but does not indicate actual prices in widely divergent neighborhoods or account for price differentials within local markets.
 This report is published for general information only and not to be relied upon in any way.
 Although high standards have been used in the preparation of the information and analysis presented in this report, no responsibility or liability whatsoever can be accepted by Sotheby’s International Realty Canada or Sotheby’s International Realty Affiliates for any loss or damage resultant from any use of, reliance on, or reference to the contents of this document

-Coming Soon is a very, very special property.
-Unbelievable location, massive size, impressive design and very well priced.
+Coming Soon to the Calgary Real Estate Market is this very, very special Calgary Luxury Estate property.
+Unbelievable location on Lake Bonaventure, massive size, impressive design and very well priced.

 Sotheby's International Realty Canada